-I’m not usually a big fan of smoothies.
-My blender was terrible and I hated using that piece of junk.
+Alright, let’s talk about this berry broccoli smoothie because I’m sure you’re thinking: “What an odd combination!”
+Let me tell you how I even discovered this delicious concoction in the first place.
+I’ll be honest: I’m not usually a big fan of smoothies.
+The blender I used to have was terrible and I hated using that piece of junk.
 I prefer to sit down and eat my meals, rather than drink them.
 And often, smoothies are carbohydrate-based and don’t have a nice balance of protein and healthy fats.
-However, few things happening over the past month made me reconsider.
+However, a few things happening over the past month made me reconsider:

 - Working early schedules at my corporate wellness consulting job.
 I was leaving my house at 5 am.
-A smoothie would have been quick (provided I can make it the night before) and easy to tolerate in the early hours.
+A smoothie would have been quick (provided I made it the night before) and easy to tolerate in the early hours.

 - A teething toddler who’s selective about what he eats but more likely to try a drink.

 - A new blender!
 I’ve been drooling over a Vitamix, but decided that $300 is not in our budget right now.
 The Ninja Blender had great reviews and much affordable, and that’s what I went with.

 My friend who leads a girl scout group invited me to give a nutrition talk to the girls.
 They’ve been learning about nutrition and food all month long.
 These girls are smart and nutrition savvy!
 Coincidentally, the Kids Eat Right Initiative was giving away mini-grants for dietitians to teach two community classes about breakfast.
 I was one of 30 lucky winners.
 Perfect timing!

 Learn how to identify the REAL causes of your gut problems.